-Again, one solution is to lower our expectations.
+Again, one solution is to lower our expectations (there may be more).
 Rather than expecting things to be perfect, expect imperfections.
 Rather than expecting more, expect less.
 Rather than expecting no circumstances, expect more to come.

 This way, you’re being proactive, not reactive.

-Or maybe, don’t expect anything at all.
+Or maybe, maybe, don’t expect anything at all.
 Ah, yes.
 That will do.

 I love what author James Altucher wrote in The Most Important Thing Willy Wonka Ever Said:

 “The way to get magic is to keep expectations so low that almost everything you do and see exceeds them.

 To always remember that happiness is reality divided by expectations.
 I can’t often change my reality, but I can easily, this second, lower my expectations to almost nothing.”

 Let’s drill this idea into our heads:

 “Keep expectations so low that almost everything you do and see exceeds them.”